- Types of Long Term Care Facilities

 There are several different types of long term care options, which range from mostly independent living with a little bit of help here and there, to intensive around-the-clock nursing care from medical professionals.
 The costs can differ from one another, and vary considerably even within the same facility type.

-- Retirement communities.
-These age-restricted housing developments aren’t assisted living per se, but often come with quite a few amenities.
-They tend to be age-restricted, and homes are usually for sale rather than for rent.
-Equipped with clubhouses, golf courses, swimming pools, and more, these are a great option for socially inclined older people ready to downsize their home or relocate.
+- Senior Apartments.
+These age-restricted housing developments are for seniors aged 55 and up, and often come with quite a few amenities.
+The apartments tend to have community amenities such as clubhouses, fitness centers, swimming pools, and more.
+They are a great option for socially-inclined seniors who are ready to downsize their home or relocate.

-- Assisted living homes.
-These apartment-style facilities offer several levels of care and assistance for residents, but aren’t necessarily equipped for intensive nursing care for seniors with serious health issues.
-With plenty of ways to stay busy and socialize with other seniors, this can be a great fit for people who can no longer live completely independently, but are of sound mind overall and have relatively limited care needs.
+- Assisted Living Facilities.
+These facilities offer several levels of care and assistance for residents, but aren’t necessarily equipped for intensive nursing care for seniors with serious health issues.
+With plenty of ways to stay busy and socialize with other seniors, this can be a great fit for people who can no longer live completely independently, but who need assistance with personal care needs such eating, walking, bathing, and such tasks.

-- Skilled nursing facilities.
-These institutions are designed for patients who need intensive assistance and around the clock access to skilled medical care.
-Residents often include both elderly people, and people under 65 with physical or mental disabilities that prevent them from living independently.
+- Nursing Homes or Skilled Nursing Facilities.
+These homes are designed for patients who need intensive assistance and around-the-clock access to skilled medical care.
+Residents often include both elderly people, and people under 65 with physical disabilities or chronic illnesses that prevent them from living independently.

 It’s relatively common for people to eventually need a progressively higher level of care as they age.
 This is especially true of patients with neurodegenerative disorders like Alzheimer’s, or other health conditions known to worsen over time.
 For example, a resident in a standard assisted living home who survives a devastating stroke may need to relocate to a skilled nursing facility due to acute and debilitating brain damage and resulting impairment.